Looks like you’ve missed the boat! Applications are now closed for our 2019/2020 programme.

 - learning from failure and building resilience

-You’ll get 12 days of learning & support, spread out over twelve months, and a mentor.
+You’ll get nine days of learning & support, spread out over nine months, and a mentor.

-Every day is about hands-on learning from those who’ve been there and done it.
-We’re definitely not about taking tests or doing homework!
 We give you practical knowledge to turn your idea into a reality.
 You’ll be part of a group of around 15 people starting up projects like yours, working through problems and challenges together.
-We’ll also connect you with a mentor for one-on-one support.

 Is there a fee?